pingua/gpt-cmd/README.md

 > Really?
 Can you tell me more about that?
 Sure, a README file is a guide that gives users a detailed description of a project and how to use it.
 It can be written in plain text, reStructuredText, or Markdown formats.
 ```

+## Disclaimer

+This script was created using Bing AI, a chat mode of Microsoft Bing search that can understand and communicate fluently in different languages and generate content such as poems, stories, code, essays, songs, celebrity parodies and more.
+Bing AI is not an official product of Microsoft and is not endorsed by Microsoft or OpenAI.
+The script is provided "as is" without any warranty or liability.
+Use it at your own risk and discretion.